-Irvine Valley Promise provides two years of free tuition (enrollment fees) for eligible first-time, full-time IVC students.
-Along with 2 years of tuition coverage, Irvine Valley Promise provides bookstore vouchers, designated counseling services, and other academic/career resources for Promise students to help them be successful.
+Irvine Valley Promise program provides two years of free tuition for eligible first-time, full-time IVC students.
+Along with two years of tuition coverage, Irvine Valley Promise program provides bookstore vouchers, designated counseling services, and other academic/career resources for Promise students to help them be successful.

 How do I apply?

 There is no application.
 Students who meet eligibility criteria and complete steps to becoming IVC student will be accepted into the program.
 The IVC Promise program acceptance is based on a first-come, first-served basis until program funding is exhausted.